Shortage of ambulances and staff

 • 73% said their employer is not doing enough to address their mental health

-Dispatchers, too, face heavy workloads as call volumes rise without a corresponding increase in staffing.
-Moreover, they lack mental health supports to cope with the mental and emotional toll of the job.
+Dispatchers face the same pressures: call volumes are rising without a corresponding increase in staffing, and they lack the mental health supports needed to cope with the emotional toll of the job.

 SOLUTION:

-Governments need to immediately invest more funding for higher staffing levels, more ambulances and mental health resources to ensure paramedics have safe working conditions.
+Governments must immediately invest in higher staffing levels, more ambulances and mental health resources to ensure paramedics have safe working conditions.